emacsmirror/csv2ledger/README.md

 The `description` and `posted` fields are entirely optional.
 If you have them and wish to include them in the ledger entry, add them to `c2l-csv-columns`.
 If you do not wish them included in the ledger entries, leave them out.

 Note that `c2l-csv-columns` should contain a column name for each column in your CSV files.
 If there are columns that you wish to ignore, use an underscore for them.
 For example, the CSV files from my bank have an effective (posted) date in them as the second element, but it is almost always identical to the booking date and does not provide me with any useful information.
-Furthermore, they also an additional final column with the balance, which `csv2ledger` doesn't use.
+Furthermore, they also have an additional final column with the balance, which `csv2ledger` doesn't use.
 Therefore, I set `c2l-csv-columns` to the following value:

 ```emacs-lisp
 (setq c2l-csv-columns '(date _ type description sender payee amount _))
 ```

-One more thing to note here: I have a `type` field in this list.
+Note that I have a `type` field in this list.
 In my CSV files, this field indicates whether the transaction is a bank transfer, an ATM withdrawal, a card payment at a store, etc. By default, `csv2ledger` itself does not do anything with the `type` field, but with some additional configuration, you can make use of such extra information in several ways, as discussed below.

 ## Running the conversion ##